mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ```

 It is time to look at the code.
 Quicksort implementation itself lives in [`lib/quite-sort.js`](https://github.com/mozilla/source-map/blob/c97d38b70de088d87b051f81b95c138a74032a43/lib/quick-sort.js) and
 it is invoked from parsing code in [`lib/source-map-consumer.js`](https://github.com/mozilla/source-map/blob/c97d38b70de088d87b051f81b95c138a74032a43/lib/source-map-consumer.js#L564-L568).
 Comparison functions used for sorting are [`compareByGeneratedPositionsDeflated`](https://github.com/mozilla/source-map/blob/c97d38b70de088d87b051f81b95c138a74032a43/lib/util.js#L334-L343) and [`compareByOriginalPositions`](https://github.com/mozilla/source-map/blob/c97d38b70de088d87b051f81b95c138a74032a43/lib/util.js#L296-L304).

-Looking at the definition of the comparison function and how they are invoked
+Looking at the definitions of these comparison functions and how they are invoked
-from quick sort implementation reveals that the invocation site has mismatching
+from quick-sort implementation reveals that the invocation site has mismatching
 arity:

 ```js